kgierke/bunnyway-edge-script-sdk/README.md

 ## 🚨 Error Handling and Logging
 Bunny Edge Scripting includes built-in logging to support error tracking and observability.
 Use console.log, console.warn, and console.error statements within your code to monitor application flow, debug issues, and gather insights both locally and in deployment.

-For additional examples and use cases, refer to the [examples folder](./example/).